Frequently Asked Questions

 Why is the room heated?

-Hot Yoga is practiced in a room heated to 105 degrees Fahrenheit with 40% humidity.
+Hot Yoga is practiced in a room heated to 100 or 105 degrees Fahrenheit with 40% humidity.
 A heated room will warm your muscles and allow you to work deeper and safer.
 The elevated temperature also helps the body to metabolize fat, eliminate toxins (including organic chemicals, solvents, drugs, pharmaceuticals and heavy metals) and release negative emotions accumulated in the mind through relaxation of the central nervous system.
 The combination of heat with the sequence of postures is what makes Hot Yoga so special.

 How often should I come to class?